arekcholewa/bid-ask-table/README.md

 ## Technologies Used

-The following technologies and libraries are used in this project:
+The following technologies are used in this project:

 - **JavaFX**: A framework for building the graphical user interface (GUI).
 - **RXJava**: A reactive programming library used for handling asynchronous data streams from the WebSocket API.